LSUCS/chromble/readme.md

 for an example.

 Other than that, just follow the prompts after running the application.

+To switch between twitch and the presentation modes, do Ctrl-Alt-S.

+To refresh the page, do Ctrl-Alt-R (the program does this automatically after a specified amount of time.)

 To exit, press escape on the keyboard.